Program meets the requirements of the Massachusetts Board of Registration in Nursing at 244 CMR 5.00 for 5 contact hours.

 Please contact Care Dimensions at 888.283.1722 for the status of CE accreditation.

 We encourage people of all ability levels to participate in the conference.
-If you anticipate needing any type of accommodation or have questions about physical access, please contact us by February 21, 2020 to ensure we are able to secure appropriate accommodations.
+If you anticipate needing any type of accommodation or have questions about physical access, please contact us to ensure we are able to secure appropriate accommodations.

 Representations of older transgender people are nearly absent from our culture and those that do exist are often one-dimensional.
 For over five years, photographer Jess T. Dugan and social worker Vanessa Fabbre traveled throughout the United States creating To Survive on This Shore: Photographs and Interviews with Transgender and Gender Nonconforming Older Adults.
 Seeking subjects whose lived experiences exist within the complex intersections of gender identity, age, race, ethnicity, sexuality, socioeconomic class, and geographic location, they traveled from coast to coast, to big cities and small towns, documenting the life stories of this important but largely underrepresented group of older adults.
 The featured individuals have a wide variety of life narratives spanning the last ninety years, offering an important historical record of transgender experience and activism in the United States.

 The resulting portraits and interviews provide a nuanced view into the struggles and joys of growing older as a transgender person and offer a poignant reflection on what it means to live authentically despite seemingly insurmountable odds.

 Vanessa Fabbre is an Assistant Professor at the Brown School at Washington University in St. Louis, where she is also Affiliate Faculty in Women, Gender and Sexuality Studies and a Faculty Scholar at the Institute for Public Health.
 She received her PhD from the University of Chicago and is a licensed clinical social worker.